 If you don't want to log in as an admin or user to the Web GUI of the device, you now can simply remove the HTTPS access from WAN to ZyWall.
 In general this can be done by removing the HTTPS service from the default_WAN_to_ZyWall group.

-3) SecuExtender cannot be run on Windows Client / PC
+3) SecuExtender cannot be run on Windows with ARM processor

 In some cases it can happen that our VPN solutions cannot be run on a Windows client.